-- (a) "Association records" means all of the following: - (1) Any financial document required to be provided to a member in Article 7 (commencing with Section 5300) or in Sections 5565 and 5810. - (2) Any financial document or statement required to be provided in Article 2 (commencing with Section 4525) of Chapter 4. - (3) Interim financial statements, periodic or as compiled, containing any of the following:

-- (A) Balance sheet. - (B) Income and expense statement. - (C) Budget comparison. - (D) General ledger.
+- (a) "Association records" means all of the following: - (1) Any financial document required to be provided to a member in Article 7 (commencing with Section 5300) or in Sections 5565 and 5810. - (2) Any financial document or statement required to be provided in Article 2 (commencing with Section 4525) of Chapter 4. - (3) Interim financial statements, periodic or as compiled, containing any of the following: - (A) Balance sheet. - (B) Income and expense statement. - (C) Budget comparison. - (D) General ledger.
 A "general ledger" is a report that shows all transactions that occurred in an association account over a specified period of time.

-The records described in this paragraph shall be prepared in accordance with an accrual or modified accrual basis of accounting. - (4) Executed contracts not otherwise privileged under law. - (5) Written board approval of vendor or contractor proposals or invoices. - (6) State and federal tax returns. - (7) Reserve account balances and records of payments made from reserve accounts. - (8) Agendas and minutes of meetings of the members, the board, and any committees appointed by the board pursuant to Section 7212 of the Corporations Code; excluding, however, minutes and other information from executive sessions of the board as described in Article 2 (commencing with Section 4900). - (9) Membership lists, including name, property address, and mailing address, but not including information for members who have opted out pursuant to Section 5220. - (10) Check registers. - (11) The governing documents. - (12) An accounting prepared pursuant to subdivision (b) of Section 5520. - (13) An "enhanced association record" as defined in subdivision (b). - (b) "Enhanced association records" means invoices, receipts and canceled checks for payments made by the association, purchase orders approved by the association, credit card statements for credit cards issued in the name of the association, statements for services rendered, and reimbursement requests submitted to the association.
+The records described in this paragraph shall be prepared in accordance with an accrual or modified accrual basis of accounting.

+- (4) Executed contracts not otherwise privileged under law. - (5) Written board approval of vendor or contractor proposals or invoices. - (6) State and federal tax returns. - (7) Reserve account balances and records of payments made from reserve accounts. - (8) Agendas and minutes of meetings of the members, the board, and any committees appointed by the board pursuant to Section 7212 of the Corporations Code; excluding, however, minutes and other information from executive sessions of the board as described in Article 2 (commencing with Section 4900). - (9) Membership lists, including name, property address, mailing address, and email address, but not including information for members who have opted out pursuant to Section 5220. - (10) Check registers. - (11) The governing documents. - (12) An accounting prepared pursuant to subdivision (b) of Section 5520.

+- (13) An "enhanced association record" as defined in subdivision (b). - (14) "Association election materials" as defined in subdivision (c). - (b) "Enhanced association records" means invoices, receipts and canceled checks for payments made by the association, purchase orders approved by the association, credit card statements for credit cards issued in the name of the association, statements for services rendered, and reimbursement requests submitted to the association. - (c) "Association election materials" means returned ballots, signed voter envelopes, the voter list of names, parcel numbers, and voters to whom ballots were to be sent, proxies, and the candidate registration list.
+Signed voter envelopes may be inspected but may not be copied.